#treatment - Foot & Ankle

 The walker boot will remain in situ for the rest of this period.

 You will start graduating into your normal shoes although it is a good idea to use a pair of comfortable trainers at this stage.
 There would be swelling and discomfort which is normal.
-Sports or any high impact activity should be avoided.
+Competitive sports or any high impact activity should be avoided.

-This is when a gradual return to day to day activity and then followed by low impact sports is started.
-You will be guided by your physiotherapist but we do not recommend sports that involve jumping or explosive push off to be done before the 6-month mark.
+This is when a gradual return to day to day activity and then followed by sports is started.
+You will be guided by your physiotherapist but we do not recommend sports that involve jumping or explosive push off to be done before the 6-month mark although in some cases earlier return is possible.

 As with any surgical procedure there are a number of complications that you would need to be aware of.